 - Metal or plastic items worn in the hair.

 Traditionally, karateka had no standard uniform.
-Since many jūdō and jūjutsu moves involve grabbing the opponent’s clothes, most of the great karate masters throughout history fought in their underpants.
+Since many jūdō and jūjutsu moves involve grabbing the opponent’s clothes, most of the great karate masters throughout history circumvented these moves by stripping to their underpants before fighting.

-When Gitchin Funakoshi came from Okinawa to pitch karate to the Japanese, it was originally rejected, in part, because karateka lacked uniforms, which the Japanese saw as being necessary for spiritual development.
-Funakoshi copied the karategi after the jūdōgi, because jūdō was extremely popular at the time, and could not be rejected.
+When Gitchin Funakoshi came from Okinawa to introduce karate to the Japan, it was originally rejected, in part, because karateka lacked uniforms, which the Japanese saw as being necessary for spiritual development.
+Funakoshi copied the karategi after the jūdōgi, because jūdō was extremely popular at the time, and he knew it would not be rejected.